sakeefkarim/popagingdataviz_workshop/README.md

 ### Programming Language

 As noted, this short course will be centred around---or anchored to---the `R` programming language for statistical computing and visualization.
-If you do not have `R` on your machine, please download the open-source software by clicking [here](https://cran.r-project.org/){.external target="_blank"} before following the relevant prompts.
+If you do not have `R` on your machine, please download the open-source software by clicking [here](https://cran.r-project.org/) before following the relevant prompts.

 ### Integrated Development Environment

 Participants are encouraged to run their code using `RStudio`,^[Participants should, of course, feel free to use other IDEs, `R` environments, or source-code editors to run the material featured in this short course.] a powerful open-source IDE optimized for `R`.
-If you do not have `RStudio` on your machine, you can download the application by clicking [here](https://posit.co/download/rstudio-desktop/){.external target="_blank"}.
+If you do not have `RStudio` on your machine, you can download the application by clicking [here](https://posit.co/download/rstudio-desktop/).

 ### Packages